BTRLabs/TagLibIOS/README.md

 ```

 ## History
+2019-10-30
-2019-10-30 - Expanded tag support to provide access to all tags in the audio file.
-Also exposed the audioProperties for the audio file.
+- Expanded tag support to provide access to all tags in the audio file.
+See this for details -> [TagLib PropertyMap Keys](https://taglib.org/api/classTagLib_1_1PropertyMap.html).
+- Exposed the audioProperties for the audio file

 ## License